Edrusb/ezmeral-df-with-ray/README.md

     ./ray-install.sh /opt/RAY

-For airgap environment, this script replies on the distro package management tools and on python3-pip tool.
+For airgap environment, this script relies on the distro package management tools and on python3-pip tool.
 Both tool must have a repository available in the airgap environment, which is usually the case for the linux package management system.
 For the python3-pip, the repository must be passed as second argument:

     # ./ray-install.sh
     usage: ./ray-install.sh <installation path> [ <airgap pip repo URL> ]